arya-rehpade/Education-Policy-Sentiment/README.md

 ####  Processing Pipeline:
 - Tweets are cleaned (Url, emojis, and stopwords are removed).
--The saved TF-IDF model is used to text-vectorize.
+- The saved TF-IDF model is used to text-vectorize.
 - The trained model of sentiment classification is run on each tweet.
 - The model will give an indication on whether the tweet will be Positive, Negative or Neutral.
 - Streamlit then plots the results in a clean color-coded manner.